The motivic anabelian geometry of local heights on abelian varieties: Unipotent Bloch--Kato theory

 of semi-cosimplicial $\Q_p$-cdgas using construction \ref{cons:cosimplicial_algebras_from_semi-cosimplicial_cdgas}.
-There is a minor subtlety in the definition of the embedding $\B^\bullet_e\hookrightarrow\B^\bullet_f$, in that the obvious morphism between the defining semi-cosimplicial $\Q_p$-algebras is not unital in degree $1$.
-Nonetheless, it is unital in degree $0$, which is enough to imply that the induced embedding $\B^\bullet_e\hookrightarrow\B^\bullet_f$ is unital in each degree.
-With these embeddings $\B^\bullet_e\hookrightarrow\B^\bullet_f\hookrightarrow\B^\bullet_g$, we can now state the compatibility result for theorem \ref{thm:bloch-kato_sets_as_cohomotopy}.
+There is a minor subtlety in the definition of the morphism $\B^\bullet_e\hookrightarrow\B^\bullet_f$, in that it is not induced by a morphism of the defining semi-cosimplicial $\Q_p$-algebras.
+But by the universal property of cosimplicial algebras cogenerated by semi-cosimplicial algebras, to construct this morphism it suffices to define a morphism of semi-cosimplicial $\Q_p$-algebras from $\B^\bullet_e$ to the semi-cosimplicial $\Q_p$-algebra defining $\B^\bullet_f$.
+Such a morphism is provided in degrees $0$ and $1$ by the maps

+and in higher degrees by the zero morphism to the zero ring.
+It is then a straightforward chasing of definitions to check that this indeed defines a morphism of semi-cosimplicial $\Q_p$-algebras.